krother/Python3_Basics_Tutorial/README.md

 © 2015 Dr. Kristian Rother (krother@academis.eu)

-with contributions by Allegra Via, Kaja Milanowska and Anna Philips
+with contributions by Allegra Via, Kaja Milanowska, Anna Philips, @ShalokShalom and @devSython.

 Distributed under the conditions of the Creative Commons Attribution Share-alike License 4.0